-The subject of nutrition is confusing, complicated, complex and as opinionated as religion and politics.
-The purpose of this essay is hopefully to clarify and not to add more confusion, to help you to make use of some of today’s nutritional knowledge to meet your personal requirements.
+The subject of nutrition is confusing, complicated and as opinionated as religion or politics.
+The purpose of this essay is to clarify, and to help you to make use of some of today’s nutritional knowledge to meet your personal requirements.
 It is based on my 30 years experience of using nutritional medicine within my chiropractic practice.

 The stages are discussed below

 Good quality water is an issue.
-At the very least buy a water filter; a BRITA or equivalent removes most of the undesirable elements in water.
-If you can afford to spend more than £300 there are plumb in systems that are better.
-Bottled water creates massive pollution worldwide and is best from glass bottles.
+Buy a water filter; a BRITA or equivalent removes most of the undesirable elements in water.
+If you can afford to spend more than £300 there are plumb-in systems that are better.
+Bottled water creates pollution worldwide, and is best from glass bottles.
 For more information see www.watercure.com.
 Also read ‘Your body’s many cries for Water’ by F Batmanghelidj, MD.
-A slight compromise on pure water as a drink is herbal tea- without milk or sugar.
+A slight compromise on pure water as a drink is herbal tea.
 These are so watery they will work like water.
-I particularly recommend you try green tea because of its many health benefits – brew for only 45 seconds or it becomes very bitter. © pyramid nutrition concept by SA Rudd ND MRN
+I recommend you try green tea because of its health benefits – brew for only 45 seconds or it becomes very bitter. © pyramid nutrition concept by SA Rudd ND MRN

-2. Remove the unwanted: In step two we see REMOVE, this means a removal from the system of things that are not meant to be there including any heavy metals, unwanted gut inhabitants like excess candida yeasts or maybe parasites, unfriendly bacteria and foods which cannot be digested by you.
+In step two we see REMOVE, this means a removal from the system of things that are not meant to be there including any heavy metals, unwanted gut inhabitants like excess candida yeasts or maybe parasites, unfriendly bacteria and foods which you cannot digest.
 Appropriate tests need to be done to assess this.
 Meanwhile everyone can benefit from a supplement of good quality bowel bacteria (acidophilus) or probiotics.
-This supplement is generally beneficial for all persons although it can upset sensitive bowels temporarily for a few days increasing looseness; if more than this happens either seek professional advice or try a different brand.
+This supplement is generally beneficial for all persons although it can upset sensitive bowels temporarily for a few days increasing looseness.
+If more than this happens, either seek professional advice or try a different brand.
 It is naturally found in live yoghurt or yoghurt drinks.

-This means selecting an appropriate ORGANIC diet that should incorporate the following modern dietary concepts
+This means selecting an appropriate ORGANIC diet that should incorporate the following modern dietary concepts:

 - No colourings – but food with natural colour in it is very good for you.
-A rainbow diet is recommended.
+We recommend a rainbow diet.